How it works

 Insights

-Insights are optional, value-added analyses that sit on top of your transcripts and summaries.
+Insights are optional, value-added analyses that sit on top of transcripts and summaries.
 They’re designed to extract higher-level structure—things like priorities, decisions, unresolved questions, or key takeaways—and append them cleanly to your notes.

 The Lab